What is a Synchronous Motor? | Construction, Working Principle and Applications

 Conclusion

 A synchronous motor is an electric motor that converts electric energy into mechanical energy and runs at synchronous speed.
 Its working relies on the principle of interaction between the rotating magnetic field of the rotor and stator.
-Rotor poles repel each other with the help of a stator and move in anti clockwise direction.
+Rotor poles repel each other with the help of a stator and move in the anti-clockwise direction.

 Synchronous motors face the challenge of not self-starting due to the absence of uni-directional torque.
 Thus, several methods are used to start a synchronous motor such as installing a damper winding, using pony motors, using an exciter as a DC motor, or connecting it with a DC generator.